ccmmf/cal-val-data/data_raw/ameriflux_us_bi1_mvp/data_entry_report.md

 - **`Automated chamber annual mean`** — annual chamber values where the source reports them.
 - **`static_soil_publication_import`** — soil carbon and nitrogen
   transcribed from the exact-site publication.
+- FLUXNET NEE uncertainty is reported as `NEE_VUT_REF_JOINTUNC`, this combines random flux uncertainty and uncertainty associated with turbulence filtering.
 ---

 ## Dates